abdusabri/bit-docs/content/docs/ext-developing-extensions.md

   saveDependenciesAsComponents: ?boolean, // import the dependencies as bit components instead of as npm packages
   installPackages: ?boolean, // Install the package dependencies
   noPackageJson: ?boolean, // Don't write the package.json
-  override: ?boolean, // Override existing files in the folder
+  override: ?boolean, // Override existing files in the directory
   excludeRegistryPrefix: ?boolean, // exclude the registry prefix from the component's name in the package.json
   dist: ?boolean, // Write dist files
   conf: ?boolean, // Write bit.json file